personium/website/src/en/plugin-developer/README.md

+---
+id: README
+title: Server Plugin Developer's Guide
-# Server Plugin Developer's Guide
+sidebar_label: Server Plugin Developer's Guide
+---

 A document for people who want to develop and use plugins to extend Personium's server function.
 Currently two types of extension mechanisms are available.